Cooling and heating regions of Joule-Thomson expansion for AdS black holes: Einstein-Maxwell-Power-Yang-Mills and Kerr Sen black holes: Discussion and results

 \section{Discussion and results}

-In this section, we investigate the JTE process for AdS black holes: AMPYM and AdS Kerr Sen and derive a clear formula for the JTC.
-We also examine how the charge and the parameters of AMPYM and Kerr-Sen theories affect the inversion curves.
+In this section, we investigate the JTE process for AdS black holes: AEMPYM and AKS and derive a clear formula for the JTC.
+We also examine how the charge and the parameters of AEMPYM and Kerr-Sen theories affect the inversion curves.
 We also compare the inversion curves for different scenarios